 The academic study of religion on the campus of Vanderbilt University starts with the Department of Religious Studies.
 Our first and primary mission is to educate students in the nature, history, and function of different religious traditions, individually and comparatively.
 Care is taken to situate these religions in their cultural and social contexts, while examining the critical roles they play in shaping individual and group perspectives on the conduct of human affairs.
 The department offers a major in Religious Studies, a minor in Religious Studies, and an Honors track.
 At present, areas of concentration include (alphabetically) African-American Religious Traditions, Buddhism and Asian Religious Traditions, Christianity, Islam, and Judaism.
+The department also offers a dedicated 20-hour minor in Islamic studies and an 18-hour minor in Arabic Language.

 The general approach to the study is initially descriptive, but multidisciplinary, while providing the student with a variety of analytical tools, theoretical perspectives, and practical methods for interpretation.
 The comparative component ensures that students recognize the commonalities of various religious traditions, thereby developing a sense of the abstract idea of generic ‘religion’ while maintaining a strong sense of the historical differences among traditions.
 Successful students should expect to emerge from the program with a set of analytical skills and disciplined perspectives on this all-important feature of human experience that will prepare them to thrive in an increasingly pluralistic, global community.